Obstructive Sleep Apnea

 What Are the Signs & Symptoms of Obstructive Sleep Apnea?

 When breathing stops, oxygen levels in the body drop and carbon dioxide levels rise.
 This usually triggers the brain to wake us up to breathe.
 Most of the time, this happens quickly and we go right back to sleep without knowing we woke up.

 This pattern can repeat itself all night in obstructive sleep apnea.
 Because of this, people who have it don’t reach a deeper, more restful level of sleep.

 Signs of obstructive sleep apnea in kids include:

 - snoring, often with pauses, snorts, or gasps

 - very restless sleep and sleeping in unusual positions

-- daytime sleepiness or behavioral problems
+- daytime sleepiness or behavior/learning problems

-If your child snores regularly, is a restless sleeper, is very sleepy during the day, or has other signs of sleep apnea, talk to your doctor.
 Your doctor might refer you to a sleep specialist or recommend a sleep study.

-During a sleep study, doctors monitor:
+During a sleep study, doctors check: